-Pharmacology, clinical interpretation of arterial blood gases, clinical manifestations, assessment of respiratory diseases.
-Prerequisites: completion of all first semester courses and concurrent enrollment in ENG 101, RTT 133, RTT 134, RTT 151, and BIO 122.
+Pharmacology for cardiopulmonary illness; interpretation and clinical application of arterial, venous and capillary blood gases; clinical manifestations, assessment, and treatment of respiratory diseases.
+Prerequisites: completion of all first semester courses and concurrent enrollment in RTT 133, RTT 134, RTT 151, and completion of or concurrent enrollment in BIO 122.

-RTT 136 Clinical Practicum II 0-12-1.5
+RTT 136 Clinical Practicum II

-Completion of clinical practicum: entire spectrum of routine respiratory therapy.
+0-12-1.5 Completion of clinical practicum: entire spectrum of routine respiratory therapy.
 Prerequisites: RTT 133, RTT 134, RTT 135, RTT 151, BIO 122, and ENG 101 and concurrent enrollment in RTT 137.
 Su

-RTT 137 Advanced Ventilation 3-0-3
+RTT 137 Advanced Ventilation